aodn/data-services/README.md

 data-services
 =============
 A place to add Data Services scripts from PO's.
-Data services are scripts which are used to process incoming data in the data ingestion pipeline.
+Data services are scripts which are used to process incoming data on a per pipeline basis in the data ingestion pipelines.

 # Folder stucture